rayofreflection/.github/profile/README.md

 I'm very much interested in sharing more about the traditional heuristic algorithms rather than moving to a complete deep learning based approach.
 I love traditional algorithms than this modern deep learning approaches.
 Even though the deep learning has gained so much attention these days with the fast growing Gen AI and stuffs, in case computer vision, I believe learning traditional CV methods would encourage us excel in heuristics which is necessary for the preprocessing and postprocessing stages which includes cleaning and annotation.

-I'm also having interest in preparing datset for the above usecases.
+I'm also having interest in preparing dataset for the above usecases.
 As an initial step, data annotation can be done for the images.
+You know what I love photography.
+I'm practicing photography for past 6 years but not a satisfactory level talent in that.
+I just want to blend my hobby and professional skillset togather.
 We shall have the updates regarding that soon.

 And, lets start the discussion...

-PS: The image embeded above in Marla Singer (A fictional character in Fight Club movie.) which is not a copyright material drwn by [Supriya Arunachalam](https://www.linkedin.com/in/supriya-arunachalam-3520b4208/).
+PS: The image embeded above in Marla Singer (A fictional character in Fight Club movie.) which is not a copyright material drawn by [Supriya Arunachalam](https://www.linkedin.com/in/supriya-arunachalam-3520b4208/).
 I love fight club and its philosophy a lot.
 So, just included it in my homepage.

 ---